-In reviewing an Authority to Construct for any new or modified stationary source which is subject to Rules 1-490 or 1-492; or for any new or modified stationary source which the Air Pollution Control Officer estimates will result in a net emissions increase of any pollutant which exceeds the significant emission rates as specified in Rule 1-130(s2), the APCO shall:
+In reviewing an Authority to Construct for any new or modified stationary source which is subject to Rules 1-490 or 1-492; or for any new or modified stationary source which the Air Pollution Control Officer estimates will result in a significant net increase in emissions of any air contaminant regulated under the federal Clean Air Act Amendments of 1990 and as amended at the time of application, and precursors of such contaminants, the Air Pollution Control Officer shall: (Significant levels are defined in Rule 1 130(s2)).
+The New Source Review process is diagramed in Rule 1, Figure 1. net emissions increase of any pollutant which exceeds the significant emission rates as specified in Rule 1-130(s2), the APCO shall: